open-cluster-management-io/api/utils/work/v1/README.md

 Introduce 2 libs `workBuilder` and `workApplier` to help user to build the manifest objects into manifestWorks and apply/delete the manifestWorks easily.

+The code is moved to https://github.com/open-cluster-management-io/sdk-go/tree/main/pkg/apis/work/v1, the code here will be removed in the future.

 # Usage

 ## `workBuilder`